Our Financial Stability Goal

-United Way’s goal is to increase the number of financially stable households by 15% by 2020.
+By 2020, increase the number of financially stable households by 15%.

-United Way’s work in Financial Stability means more than just helping people meet their basic needs, but also providing services that help households improve their situation and get ahead.
+United Way and our partners go beyond helping people meet basic needs by providing services that help households improve their situation and get ahead:

-- Free Tax Coalition: United Way is also the convener of the Free Tax Coalition.
-This team consists of local, regional, state, and national partners that are working to increase and support the number of low- and moderate-income families that can take advantage of free tax preparation and receive life changing refunds and credits.
+This team consists of local, regional, state, and national partners working to support low- and moderate-income families that can take advantage of free tax preparation and receive life changing refunds and credits.

-- Kirkwood K-PACE and GAP: The Kirkwood Pathways for Academic Career Education and Employment (K-PACE) supports individuals’ abilities to advance over time to successively higher levels of education and employment, helping them gain financial stability along the way.
+The Kirkwood Pathways for Academic Career Education and Employment (KPACE) supports individuals’ achieving higher levels of education and employment.
 GAP is a complementary tuition assistance program that provides funding for need-based tuition assistance.
-Through this program, applicants complete continuing education certificate training programs for in-demand occupations.

-- Continuum of Care Coalition: United Way of East Central Iowa works with the Continuum of Care Coalition on the prevention of homelessness.
-The Coalition has successfully created a Coordinated Intake program to help find open shelter beds or affordable housing in the community and a Rapid Re-Housing service to help homeless families or near homeless families find permanent housing.
+The Coalition has a Coordinated Intake program to help find open shelter beds or affordable housing in the community and a Rapid Re-Housing service to help families find permanent housing.

 The Council is a voluntary planning and advisory group that works to prevent and eliminate homelessness in Linn County.
 Its mission is to organize and maintain a strategic network of community interests, that will identify and coordinate housing and services to meet the specific needs of homeless people or those at risk of becoming homeless.